-The Finance Manager is authorised to process all payments that have been properly approved, as set out above, via Barclays.NET.
-The Finance Manager may, from time to time, instruct other members of the Bursary staff to carry out specific tasks on Barclays.NET.
+The Head of Finance is authorised to process all payments that have been properly approved, as set out above, via Barclays.NET.
+The Head of Finance may, from time to time, instruct other members of the Bursary staff to carry out specific tasks on Barclays.NET.

-In the unlikely event of the College needing to issue a cheque to make a payment, the requirement is a single signature from any of the four persons above for amounts up to \pounds 50,000 and two signatures above that limit.
+In the unlikely event of the College needing to issue a cheque to make a payment, the requirement is a single signature from any of the four persons above for amounts up to £50,000 and two signatures above that limit.